ryan-p-randall/ryan-p-randall.github.io/_id-portfolio/a-booky-mcbookface-pressbooks-tutorial.md

 ### Brief History

-I initially designed this tutorial for students in Liza Long's English 211: Literary Analysis course.
-Realizing that the experience went well due to a sense of playful experimentation, I named it with a nod to the submarine [Boaty McBoatface](https://en.wikipedia.org/wiki/Boaty_McBoatface).
+I initially designed this tutorial for students in Liza Long's English 211: Literary Analysis course, who produce essays published in [Critical Worlds](https://idaho.pressbooks.pub/lit-crit/) as final group projects.
+Realizing that the first visit with the students went well due to approaching Pressbooks with playful experimentation, I named the tutorial with a nod to the submarine [Boaty McBoatface](https://en.wikipedia.org/wiki/Boaty_McBoatface).
 Soon after, I began offering this learning experience to faculty and staff at the College of Western Idaho, then to those at other Idaho institutions.

 Building on their feedback and my observations of what could be improved, I revised elements of the tutorial.
 I also added explanatory content for tutorial facilitators and chapters with example participant names.

-Then I [published the tutorial](https://isu.pressbooks.pub/booky/) with a Creative Commons license.
+Then I [published the tutorial](https://idaho.pressbooks.pub/booky/) with a Creative Commons license.
 This license ensures that the tutorial can be used by anyone with institutional or personal access to a Pressbooks environment.

 ### Scenario